 In the section that follows, I present a brief historical overview of the development of RSE provision in schools in England and Wales.
 I then introduce the data used in the study and the frameworks used to analyse the data.
 This is followed by a discussion of the key findings emerging from the analysis and their relevance to changing RSE-related policies and provision in schools.
 The research presented in this chapter starts from a point of advocacy for LGBT+ rights.
 A key claim I make is that the documents currently being used to inform the teaching of RSE in schools in England and Wales embed implicit expressions of sexuality-based discrimination, even though they do not include teaching about LGBT+ identities and relationships.
 I posit that this is something that curriculum developers, policy-makers and educational practitioners urgently need to challenge in order to ensure that RSE is taught in a way that is fair, inclusive and accurately reflects current legislation regarding LGBT+ rights.
 In the conclusion, I discuss how this can happen and feed into practice.

-Context: Relationships and Sex Education (RSE) in England and Wales
+Relationships and Sex Education in England and Wales

 In the UK, Sex Education became mandatory in schools in 1993 under the Education Act.
 Shortly after this, the 1996 Education Act consolidated all previous legislation relating to SRE and made the subject mandatory for all pupils of both primary and secondary school age in the Science National Curriculum.
 The act specified that the biological aspects of sexual reproduction, puberty and information about HIV/AIDS and other STIs must be covered in Science lessons.
 Other aspects of SRE could be covered in Personal, Social and Health Education (PSHE).
 The 1996 Act also specified that each school must provide a policy describing the content of SRE provision outside of national curriculum Science.
 It is the school governors’ responsibility to produce and make available this policy.
 In the UK, school governors are groups of volunteers, usually from the local community, who oversee a school in terms of its ethos and strategic direction, finances and the educational performance of students.

 The 2000 Learning and Skills Act set out more detailed and updated guidance about SRE requirements for all schools in England and Wales.
 This guidance stressed the importance of young people learning about marriage and ‘family life’ and it emphasised that young people should be protected from teaching and learning materials which are deemed ‘inappropriate’.
 The act also specified that SRE teaching should be sensitive and responsive to the age and religious and cultural background of pupils.
 Under the act, parents have a right to withdraw their child from all or part of SRE provided by the school outside National Curriculum Science lesson.
-Alongside the act, the Department for Education and Employment (subsequently the Department for Education) published guidance on the delivery of SRE through the PSHE framework.
+Alongside the Act, the Department for Education and Employment (subsequently the Department for Education) published guidance on the delivery of SRE through the PSHE framework.
 In England, SRE continues to be taught through the subjects of Science and PSHE.
 Whereas Science is compulsory and schools are obliged to teach what is in the Science national curriculum, PSHE is a non-statutory subject which means that schools can choose what is included.